Types of fractures

 - Go back to your doctor for a check the day after the cast goes on.
 This is very important – it ensures that swelling hasn’t made the plaster too tight overnight.

 - Don’t poke anything – for example, a knitting needle – into the cast.
 This might lead to an increased risk of infection.

 - Don’t get the plaster cast wet.
-Use a plastic bag over the area and seal with tape when your child has a bath.
+Use a plastic bag over the cast and seal with tape when your child has a bath.